Summer Fruit Tart

 - Red currant jelly

-- Break the egg into a small bowl and whisk to break apart.
+- Break the egg into a small bowl and whisk to break it apart.
 Pour into processor and pulse about 10 times till mixture forms a ball.

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Roll dough on a floured surface to ⅛-inch thickness.
 Fit into a 9-inch tart pan, then trim the edges flush with the top.
 Dock the bottom of the tart with a fork (poke holes across the surface), then place a piece of parchment approximately the size of the tart over the surface.
 Fill with dried beans or pie weights and bake for 20 minutes.
-Remove parchment and weights and bake another 5-10 minutes till crust is lightly browned.
+Remove parchment and weights and bake another 5-10 minutes till the crust is lightly browned.
 Cool.

 - Make the filling when the crust is cooled.
 Beat together the cream cheese and sugar.
-Add a couple teaspoons of fresh lemon juice and mix to combine.
+Add a couple of teaspoons of fresh lemon juice and mix to combine.
 Fold in whipped cream.

 - Spread filling into crust and smooth top.
 Layer with fresh berries as desired.
 Gently heat jelly and whisk till smooth.
-Make sure jelly is not too hot before brushing fruit with the melted jelly glaze.
+Make sure the jelly is not too hot before brushing the fruit with the melted jelly glaze.